 Built in 1585 as a tollgate on the Finchley boundary, The Spaniards has more than a few tales to tell.
 This characterful inn was named after the Spanish Ambassador to James I of England and rumour has it highwayman Dick Turpin was born there, whilst his father was landlord in the early 1700s.

-Just five minutes’ walk away from Hampstead Heath and well-connected to the rest of London by bus and tube, The Spaniards is a unique hidden gem of a pub, undoubtedly worth venturing off the beaten track to discover.
+Perched on the edge of Hampstead Heath and oozing with history, just five minutes’ walk away from Hampstead Heath and well-connected to the rest of London by bus and tube, The Spaniards is a unique hidden gem of a pub, undoubtedly worth venturing off the beaten track to discover.

 At The Spaniards we provide the perfect backdrop for any social gathering, offering a superb selection of tempting party packages and delicious buffet menus to suit all occasions.
 With an upstairs private function room and beer garden for hire, we’ll be happy to cater to your party’s needs and make your event extra special.